whitschroder/remote-sensing/_sources/corona.md

 CORONA imagery will typically be downloaded as a zipped folder usually with four image files.
 These files can be stitched prior to loading them into QGIS.

 The best software for stitching is Adobe Photoshop, available through the Graphics Application interface in [UFApps](https://info.apps.ufl.edu).
 Download the files, unzip the folder, and then upload the images to your M Drive.
 Open Adobe Photoshop.
 Go to File -> Automate -> Photomerge.
 Browse to load the files and click OK (use the Automatic settings).
 Once complete, the panorama will load with each image as a separate layer.
 Go to Layer -> Flatten Image, then File -> Save As, and save as a new tiff file in the M Drive.
+If using the web browser version of UFApps, use the file transfer option to download the file by opening the M Drive alongside the file transfer window.
+Copy the file by selecting it in the M Drive, and the download should start.

-Use the file transfer option to download the file, or open it in QGIS in the Regular Application interface of UFApps.
+Very large files cannot be downloaded from the web browser version of UFApps.
+Instead, open the panorama file in QGIS in the Regular Application interface of UFApps.

+Alternatively, download the desktop client with the following [instructions](https://info.apps.ufl.edu/frequently-asked-questions/first-time-use-installation-instructions/using-desktop-client/installing-horizon-fullclient).
+Then follow this [link](https://info.apps.ufl.edu/frequently-asked-questions/first-time-use-installation-instructions/using-desktop-client/opening-horizon-fullclient) to open the Horizon client, this [link](https://info.apps.ufl.edu/frequently-asked-questions/first-time-use-installation-instructions/using-desktop-client/file-access) to grant file access between your computer and the virtual desktop, and this [link](https://info.apps.ufl.edu/frequently-asked-questions/first-time-use-installation-instructions/using-desktop-client/saving-to-your-pc) to transfer files.
+You may need to restart or wait for the changes to be made.

+You can also use an external drive to transfer files.
+You will need to change the settings in the Horizon Client to recognize external drives at startup and when connected.
+The external drive will only be recognized by the Horizon Client when it is not recognized by your local computer.
+Eject the external drive from your local computer, but leave the drive connected.
+It should then connect to your Horizon Client virtual desktop.
+Once connected, in the virtual desktop, click on the arrow at bottom right to open the Safely Remove Hardware and Eject Media button.
+Click this button, but do not eject the drive.
+The information should list the name of the drive (D: for example).
+Open the File Explorer or M Drive in the virtual desktop.
+You will not see the external drive in the file explorer, but if you type D:\ in the address bar and press Enter, you will navigate to your external drive.
+Drag files from your M: Drive to the D: Drive.
+The file transfer will be very slow.

 [Hugin](https://hugin.sourceforge.io/) is a free program that can also be used to stitch the CORONA imagery into a single transect.
 Load images in order (I have had best results with lens type: Orthographic).
 If the Camera and Lens window pops up, click Cancel if you do not have the metadata.
 You may get the option to mask out portions of the photo (optional).
 Then, Align images, and if successful, Create panorama.
 Stitching in Hugin can fail, unfortunately, especially when using a Mac.